bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 calendar: react
 post_year: 2019
 post_day: 11
-title: Getting started with tracking and measuring in your react project
+title: Working with Azure Application Insights in your React app
 ingress: >-
   Do you really know how your users are using your application?
 Have they tried out the latest feature you just deployed to production?
 Examining your user’s